ror-community/curation_ops/triage_issues/README.md

 ### New Organization Requests

 For each new organization request, the script generates a comment on the issue with the following information:

-- Wikidata: Name, ID, and match ratio (if found)
+- Wikidata: Name, ID, and similarity score for the matched name (if found)
-- ISNI: Matched ID(s) and name(s)
+- ISNI: Matched ID(s) and name(s) retrieved from the ISNI API
-- Funder ID: Crossref Funder Registry ID (if found)
+- Funder ID: Matched Crossref Funder Registry ID returned from the Crossref API(if found)
-- Publication affiliation usage: OpenAlex search results
+- Publication affiliation usage: DOIs where the affiliation string contains the organization names provided in the request.
+Retrieved from the OpenAlex API.
-- ORCID affiliation usage: Links to ORCID profiles
+- ORCID affiliation usage: ORCID IDs where the organization name is listed as the affiliation
-- Possible ROR matches: Existing ROR IDs and names
+- Possible ROR matches: Existing ROR IDs and names that are pot.
+Used to identify records that already exist in ROR
-- Previous requests: Links to similar GitHub issues
+- Previous requests: Links to GitHub issues where the same organization is named
-- Geonames match: Name and ID of matched location
+- Geonames match: Name and Geonames ID of matched location returned from the Geonames API

 ### Update Requests